Deep Learning for Genomics: A Concise Overview: Challenges and Opportunities

 The data in most genomic applications involving medical or clinical are heterogeneous due to population subgroups, or regional environments.
 One of the problems of integrating these different types of data is the underlying interdependencies among these heterogeneous data.
 Covariates are sometimes confounding, and render the model prediction inaccurate.

-The Genome-Wide Association Study (GWAS) is an example where both population-based confounders (population subgroups with different ancestry) and individual relatednesses produce spurious correlation among SNPs to the trait of interest.
+The Genome-Wide Association Study (GWAS) is an example where both population-based confounders (population subgroups with different ancestry) and individual relatednesses produce spurious correlations among SNPs to the trait of interest.
 Most existing statistical methods estimate confounders before performing causal inference.
-These methods are based on linear regression \citep{yu2006unified,astle2009population}, linear mixed model (LMM) \citep{kang2010variance,yang2014advantages}, or others \citep{song2015testing}. \cite{wang2017variable} tried to upgrade LMM and tested it on biological variable selection and prediction tasks.
+These methods are based on linear regression \citep{yu2006unified,astle2009population}, linear mixed model (LMM) \citep{kang2010variance,yang2014advantages}, or others \citep{song2015testing}. \citet{wang2017variable} tried to upgrade LMM and tested it on biological variable selection and prediction tasks.
 Though these LMM-based models \citep[\textit{e.g.} FaST-LMM,][]{lippert2011fast} are favored by some researchers and mathematically sufficient, their power pales when facing multiple nonlinear confounding correlations.
-The assumed Guassian noise might overshadows true underlying causals, and LMM also fails to literally model the variable correlations.
-A seemingly more reliable approach is to through generative modeling, \textit{e.g.} \cite{hao2015probabilistic}. \cite{tran2017implicit} and \cite{louizos2017causal} both based on variational inference to present an implicit causal models for encoding complex, nonlinear causal relationships, with consideration of latent confounders. \cite{tran2017implicit} optimized their model iteratively to estimate confounders and SNPs, and their simulation study suggested a significant improvement.
+The assumed Gaussian noise might overshadow true underlying causals, and LMM also fails to literally model the variable correlations.
+A seemingly more reliable approach is to through generative modeling, \textit{e.g.} \citet{hao2015probabilistic}. \citet{tran2017implicit} and \citet{louizos2017causal} are all based on variational inference to present an implicit causal model for encoding complex, nonlinear causal relationships, with consideration of latent confounders. \citet{tran2017implicit} optimized their model iteratively to estimate confounders and SNPs, and their simulation study suggested a significant improvement.

-On the methodology perspective, several deep learning methods that are not designed exclusively for confounder correction, such as the domain adversarial learning \citep{ganin2016domain}, select-additive learning \citep{wang2017select}, and confounder filtering \citep{wu2018fair}, can be re-used, once the identification of confounder is presented.
+From the methodology perspective, several deep learning methods that are not designed exclusively for confounder correction, such as the domain adversarial learning \citep{ganin2016domain}, select-additive learning \citep{wang2017select}, and confounder filtering \citep{wu2018fair}, can be re-used, once the identification of confounder is presented.